Amy Griffin

 Training, qualifications & experience

-Over the years, I’ve deepened my skills through extra training in areas that are often important for my clients including:
+Over the years I have deepened my skills through extra training in areas that are often important for my clients, some examples includes:

 In addition to my private practice, I’ve worked in a variety of settings.
 I’ve provided support for a charity that helps individuals feeling like they have no way forward, worked in a senior school offering counselling to students, staff, and parents (often with a focus on building self-esteem and worth), and served at a low-cost agency to support the wider community.